TIGRLab/BOONStim/README.md

 ### Weightfunction/ROI Config

-BOONStim requires some setup to determine the region of interest for the optimization, as well as the weightfunction workflow itself.
+BOONStim requires some setup to determine the region of interest for the optimization, as well as the weightfunction workflow for weighted optimization.
 A default one is provided in this repo (under `resources/weightfunc/weightfunc.nf.config`).
 Here is a description of the relevant weightfunction files in `resources/weightfunc` that are currently used:

  - `roi_mask.nii.gz`: Volume-space mask for the chosen region of interest
  - `roi_inverse_mask.nii.gz`: Volume-space mask of network or brain without the chosen ROI(s)